Aj-esh/Re-ID/README.md

 ### Setup

 1. Clone this repository or download the code.
+2. Place your video `.mp4` file in the working directory, else provide the path.
-2. Place your YOLOv11 `.pt` model file in the working directory.
+2. Place your YOLOv11 `.pt` model file in the working directory, else provide the path.
 3. Run the tracking pipeline on your video:

 ```python